Sara Errani: 2022–24: Olympic gold, Career Golden Slam, BJK Cup title

 Partnering with Jasmine Paolini, she reached the final at her home tournament, the Italian Open in Rome.
 They won the title defeating third seeds Coco Gauff and Erin Routliffe.
 At the same tournament, she received a wildcard for the singles main draw for a second consecutive year and defeated Amanda Anisimova, who was using protected ranking.
 The Italian duo followed up their success in Rome with a runner-up finish at the 2024 French Open, losing the final to Coco Gauff and Katerina Siniakova.

 At the Paris Olympics Errani and Paolini won the gold medal in doubles defeating Mirra Andreeva and Diana Shnaider, completing a career Golden Slam, becoming the seventh woman to achieve the feat in doubles.

 At the US Open, she recorded a first-round singles win over Cristina Bucsa and became the Italian woman with the third-most major singles matches won in the Open era.
 She then defeated Caroline Dolehide to reach her first third round at this major since 2015, and first at any Major since the 2021 Australian Open.
 Partnering Andrea Vavassori, she won the mixed doubles title, defeating Taylor Townsend and Donald Young in the final.

 In October, Errani and Paolini won the 2024 China Open, defeating Chan Hao-ching and Veronika Kudermetova in the final.
 They qualified for the end-of-season 2024 WTA Finals but exited in the group stages after compiling a record of one win and two losses.

 At the 2024 Billie Jean King Cup finals in Spain, Errani teamed with Jasmine Paolini to defeat Shuko Aoyama and Eri Hozumi in the deciding doubles match as Italy won their quarterfinal tie against Japan.
 Italy faced Poland in the semifinals and Errani again combined again with Jasmine Paolini to defeat Katarzyna Kawa and Iga Świątek in the decisive doubles and secure a place in the final.
 Italy defeated Slovakia in the final, although Errani was not required to play as her team won both singles matches to claim the title.

 In December, Errani and Paolini were named WTA Doubles Team of the Year.

 2025: Retirement in singles, three mixed titles

-Errani and Jasmine Paolini again proved a fruitful partnership in 2025, collecting 4 doubles titles, with three at the WTA 1000 level in Doha, Rome and Beijing, and at the French Open.
+Errani and Jasmine Paolini won their third WTA 1000 doubles title together at the Qatar Open, defeating Jiang Xinyu and Wu Fang-hsien in the final.

-As a team, they won their third WTA 1000 doubles title at the Qatar Open, defeating Jiang Xinyu and Wu Fang-hsien in the final.
+Partnering Andrea Vavassori, she won the invitational mixed doubles at Indian Wells.
+Teaming up with Paolini, she won the doubles title at the Italian Open for the second year in a row.

-At the 2025 French Open, with Paolini, she won her sixth Grand Slam doubles title.
-In singles, at the same tournament, Errani played her last professional singles match, losing in the second round of the qualifying tournament to Anna-Lena Friedsam.
+At the French Open, with Paolini, she won her sixth Grand Slam doubles title, and alongside Vavassori defended their mixed doubles title from 12 months earlier.
+At the same tournament, Errani played her last professional singles match, losing in the second round of the qualifying tournament to Anna-Lena Friedsam.